Production Chef Apprenticeship Level 2

 The Production Chef Apprenticeship Level 2 is for those who are working as part of a team in a variety of different areas, such as the private, public or third sector and in all sizes of organisations.
 They are likely to work in an environment where they have centrally developed recipes and menus, often produced in high volume.

 Specific responsibilities will vary, but the knowledge, skills and behaviours needed will be the same whatever role.

 Employment in a relevant environment for a minimum of 30 hours per week.
-There is a requirement for candidates to have English and Maths GCSEs at grade 3 or a Level 1 Functional Skills qualification in those areas.
+There is a requirement for candidates to have literacy at grade 4 and numeracy at grade 3 or above, or Functional Skills equivalent.